jthack/ffufai/README.md

    ```
    Replace "/full/path/to/ffufai.py" with the actual full path to where you cloned the repository.

-5. Set up your API key as an environment variable:
+5. Set up your API key as an environment variable :

    For OpenAI:
    ```
    export OPENAI_API_KEY='your-api-key-here'